Whale Safe Fisheries

 Working Group

 In partnership with the National Marine Fisheries Service and the California Ocean Protection Council, CDFW convened the California Dungeness Crab Fishing Gear Working Group (Working Group) in September 2015.
 The Working Group is comprised of commercial and recreational fishermen, environmental organization representatives, members of the disentanglement network, and state and federal agencies working to develop and implement innovative approaches to reducing marine life entanglement risk while supporting a thriving Dungeness crab fishery.
-View the Working Group's charter (PDF).
+View the Working Group's charter, updated in October 2023 (PDF).
 View a list of current Working Group Members, Advisors, and Agency support staff (PDF).
 More information about the Working Group is available on the Ocean Protection Council website.

-View the Working Group's current workplan (PDF).
+View the Working Group's Key Priorities document (PDF).

 Materials related to Working Group risk assessment and management consideration meetings beginning with the 2019-20 fishing season can be found on the Risk Assessment & Mitigation tab.
 Other Working Group meetings are listed below.